Zeoform

-Zeoform is a material developed and patented by the Australian company Zeo IP Pty.
-It is derived from water and cellulose, specifically polymeric lignocellulosic fibres from industrial biomass into a structural material suitable for various applications in the industrial sector.
-It is claimed to be non-toxic, biodegradable, and that it could replace many forms of hard plastics and synthetic and chemical composites.
+Zeoform is a material developed by the Australian company, Zeo IP Pty made from water and cellulose.
+Polymeric lignocellulosic fibres from industrial biomass are used to produce a structural material suitable for various applications in the industrial sector.
+Depending on the source material it is non-toxic, biodegradable, and that it could replace many forms of hard plastics, synthetic compounds and other polymers.

 History

-The original discovery of its basis occurred in 1897 by a German company M.M.Rotten in Berlin, patenting a method to produce a natural material utilizing cellulose.
-Almost 100 years later, three material researchers made advancements on the process that is the basis for Zeoform.
-This led to the creation, in 2005, of an Australian company that manufactured Artesanal products from the material.
-In 2008 Alf Wheeler, an Australian entrepreneur and businessman, joined the company as CEO and changed the focus from a “product” company to a “raw materials” company.
-Zeo IP Pty Ltd and then established in 2009 to protect and proliferate the material and the brand worldwide.
+Production is based on a process developed in 1897 by the German company M.M.Rotten in Berlin to produce a natural material utilizing cellulose.
+Almost 100 years later, three material researchers advanced the process and, in 2005, created a company that manufactured artisanal products from the material.

 Production

 Zeoform is derived from lignocellulosic biomass, such as hemp, cotton, bamboo, sisal, jute, palm, coconut and other cellulose feedstock.
 It is made without any glues, binders, chemicals or synthetics.
 The fundamental chemistry (and patented formula) causes a fibrillation (feathering) of cellulose micro-fibres (in water), then physical ‘entanglement’ and hydroxyl bonding through evaporation.
 Done correctly, it results in a super-strong, highly durable, consistent material that emulates wood & wood composites, resin composites, fibreglass and many hard plastics.
 Zeoform can be produced with various qualities – from light styrofoam to dense ebony.
 The material is sustainable, compostable and sequesters carbon.